fschuch/xcompact3d_toolbox/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-It is a Python package designed to handle the pre and postprocessing of the high-order Navier-Stokes solver Xcompact3d.
-It aims to help users and code developers with a set of tools and automated processes.
+It is a Python package designed to handle the pre and postprocessing of the high-order Navier-Stokes solver Xcompact3d_.
+It aims to help users and code developers to build case-specific solutions with a set of tools and automated processes.

-**Xcompact3d Toolbox** is still in pre-release, be aware that new features are going to be added to it and the current features may change with no further notice.

 The physical and computational parameters are built on top of [traitlets](https://traitlets.readthedocs.io/en/stable/index.html), a framework that lets Python classes have attributes with type checking, dynamically calculated default values, and ‘on change’ callbacks.